xpdustry/javelin/README.md

     - `fr.xpdustry.javelin.socket.mode` to `CLIENT`.

+    - `fr.xpdustry.javelin.client.address` to the main javelin server address such as `ws://xpdustry.fr:8080`.

     - `fr.xpdustry.javelin.client.username` to the username you assigned to this server.

     - `fr.xpdustry.javelin.client.password` to the password you assigned to this server.